Hybrid systemsOff-grid systemsBatteries

 • Solar energy is green, so you contribute to saving the planet •.

-In certain situations solar batteries pay for themselves
+Solar batteries can even pay for themselves

 • your utility company sets exorbitant peak rates.
 If the solar system doesn't cover your energy needs during peak hours, you could avoid paying extra to the utility company by taking electricity from the batteries.